Ecuador Semester

 Ages 18 – 21

-Immersed in the daily life at Kroka Village we begin forming our community and settling in to our rhythms for work, learning, training, and play.
+Immersed in the daily life of Kroka Village, we begin forming our community and settling in to our rhythms for work, learning, training, and play.
 Rising with the sun, we will work on the farm to harvest and preserve food for our journey.
-During the first week we emphasize community expectations and group formation to build a strong and resilient team steeped in trust and compassion.
+During the first week we emphasize community expectations and group formation to build a strong and resilient team, steeped in trust and compassion.
 We will also sew our own backpacks that will carry our gear later in the semester!
 All of these skills prepare us to meet the unknown that lies ahead with resilience and capacity for engagement.
 Packing our bags and waving goodbye to Kroka, we head to warmer climates where the peaks, rainforests and villages await us in South America.

 There is no place in the world quite like Ecuador.
 Based on a 3rd-generation organic farm in the Andean highlands, we are joined by our Ecuadorian teachers and immersed in a new climate and way of life.